-Kept by your state’s DMV, a driving record enumerates every aspect of you that could impact your driving, going back at least three years.
-Most records include your name, gender, address, license number, classification, status, expiration and endorsement, any traffic violations or convictions, and any penalties you’ve incurred such as points and fines, and any previous suspensions and revocations or collisions you’ve had.
+Kept by your state’s DMV, a driving record enumerates every aspect of you that could impact your driving, and it goes back at least three years.
+Most records include your name, gender, address, license number, classification, status, expiration and endorsement, any traffic violations or convictions, any penalties you’ve incurred such as points and fines, and any previous suspensions and revocations or collisions you’ve had.

-This driving history will impact your rate.
+This driving history will impact your insurance rate.
 If you’re a risky driver with lots of violations, you’ll have higher rates.
-If you put off paying too many parking tickets, the DMV could take drastic action: towing your vehicle or putting a boot on it or suspending your vehicle registration.
+If you put off paying too many parking tickets, the DMV could take drastic action: towing your vehicle, putting a boot on it, or suspending your vehicle registration.

 If you don’t pay or resolve the ticket by a certain date, the amount you owe may increase.
-Parking tickets do not go on a driving record—they go to the financial record of a registered owner of a vehicle if they are not paid on time and could also be reported to the DMV, which could result in serious consequences.
+Parking tickets do not go on a driving record—they go to the financial record of the registered owner of a vehicle if they are not paid on time.
+They also could be reported to the DMV, which could result in serious consequences.

 If your car is towed because you were parked in an illegal zone, you will need to go through a separate court and adjudication process to get out of paying the fine.
 The time period for doing so is generally much shorter, so if you think you are innocent, you should do so immediately.

 Parking Tickets and the DMV